zwh2119/Auto-Edge/README.md

 Auto-Edge is composed of four layers:

-- Basic System Layer: This layer adopts the `KubeEdge` architecture and is deployed on all distributed nodes across the cloud-edge environment. `KubeEdge` is the `Kubernetes` extension proposed by Huawei for edge scenarios and can be well deployed on devices with limited resources and low performance.
+- **Basic System Layer**: This layer adopts the `KubeEdge` architecture and is deployed on all distributed nodes across the cloud-edge environment. `KubeEdge` is the `Kubernetes` extension proposed by Huawei for edge scenarios and can be well deployed on devices with limited resources and low performance.
-- Intermediate Interface Layer: This layer is designed to adapt to the deployment interfaces from platform.
+- **Intermediate Interface Layer**: This layer is designed to adapt to the deployment interfaces from platform.
 Through modifying and expanding official interface component `Sedna`, it will submit a complete task to the user to provide the adaptive parameter interface and the corresponding deployment logic.
-- Collaboration Scheduling Layer: This layer is composed of functional components independently developed by us to complete functions such as pipeline task execution and scheduling collaboration.
+- **Collaboration Scheduling Layer**: This layer is composed of functional components independently developed by us to complete functions such as pipeline task execution and scheduling collaboration.
-- Application Service Layer: This layer accepts user-defined service applications.
+- **Application Service Layer**: This layer accepts user-defined service applications.
 As long as the user develops service according to the interface requirements defined by the platform, it can be embedded in the platform as a container and complete execution across cloud-edge nodes.

 ### Basic System Layer & Intermediate Interface Layer